 The short version is that metaphysics is at worst flat in every journal, and rising rapidly in Analysis, Philosophical Quarterly and Philosophy and Phenomenological Research.
-That’s fine, but shouldn’t we see positivism showing up somewhere the put downward pressure on metaphysics at least somewhere?
+That’s fine, but shouldn’t we see positivism showing up somewhere that put downward pressure on metaphysics at least somewhere?
 If that happens, it isn’t visible in the journal-level data.
 What happens at the topic-level?

-So there are two big topics - Modality, and Composition and Constitution -that only take off after positivism goes away.
-The same is probably true of Causation as well, but it’s much smaller.
+So there are two big topics—modality, and composition and constitution-that only take off after positivism goes away.
+The same is probably true of causation as well, but it’s much smaller.
 I was surprised that causation was so much smaller than the other very modern categories; maybe that’s in part because some of the causation work ended up getting classified as philosophy of science.

 But we still haven’t answered the question about where positivism shows up.
-I thought that the graph here would be U-shaped, with lots of metaphysics either side of a positivism-driven dip in the middle.
+I thought that the graph here would be U-shaped, with lots of metaphysics on either side of a positivism-driven dip in the middle.
 We can recreate that gap if we declare that all the work in idealism is really metaphysics.